microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 ### Searching with `GET`

 The simplest way to execute a search in FHIR is to send a `GET` API request.
-As an example, if you send a request for the `Patient` Resource type without specifying any search parameters, you will retrieve all `Patient` Resource instances stored in the FHIR server database.
+As an example, if you send a request for the `Patient` Resource type without specifying any search parameters, you will receive a `Bundle` containing all `Patient` Resource instances stored in the FHIR server database.

 ```sh
 GET {{fhirurl}}/Patient